JDAI-CV/fast-reid/README.md

 ## What's New

+- [Jan 2021] FastReID V1.0 has been released！🎉
+Support many tasks beyond reid, such image retrieval and face recognition.
+See [projects](https://github.com/JDAI-CV/fast-reid/tree/master/projects).
-- [Oct 2020] Added the [Hyper-Parameter Optimization](https://github.com/JDAI-CV/fast-reid/tree/master/projects/HPOReID) based on fastreid.
-See `projects/HPOReID`.
+- [Oct 2020] Added the [Hyper-Parameter Optimization](https://github.com/JDAI-CV/fast-reid/tree/master/projects/FastTune) based on fastreid.
+See `projects/FastTune`.
-- [Sep 2020] Added the [person attribute recognition](https://github.com/JDAI-CV/fast-reid/tree/master/projects/attribute_recognition) based on fastreid.
-See `projects/attribute_recognition`.
+- [Sep 2020] Added the [person attribute recognition](https://github.com/JDAI-CV/fast-reid/tree/master/projects/FastAttr) based on fastreid.
+See `projects/FastAttr`.
-- [Sep 2020] Automatic Mixed Precision training is supported with pytorch1.6 built-in `torch.cuda.amp`.
-Set `cfg.SOLVER.AMP_ENABLED=True` to switch it on.
+- [Sep 2020] Automatic Mixed Precision training is supported with `apex`.
+Set `cfg.SOLVER.FP16_ENABLED=True` to switch it on.
-- [Aug 2020] [Model Distillation](https://github.com/JDAI-CV/fast-reid/tree/master/projects/DistillReID) is supported, thanks for [guan'an wang](https://github.com/wangguanan)'s contribution.
+- [Aug 2020] [Model Distillation](https://github.com/JDAI-CV/fast-reid/tree/master/projects/FastDistill) is supported, thanks for [guan'an wang](https://github.com/wangguanan)'s contribution.
 - [Aug 2020] ONNX/TensorRT converter is supported.
 - [Jul 2020] Distributed training with multiple GPUs, it trains much faster.
-- [Jul 2020] `MAX_ITER` in config means `epoch`, it will auto scale to maximum iterations.
 - Includes more features such as circle loss, abundant visualization methods and evaluation metrics, SoTA results on conventional, cross-domain, partial and vehicle re-id, testing on multi-datasets simultaneously, etc.
 - Can be used as a library to support [different projects](https://github.com/JDAI-CV/fast-reid/tree/master/projects) on top of it.
 We'll open source more research projects in this way.
 - Remove [ignite](https://github.com/pytorch/ignite)(a high-level library) dependency and powered by [PyTorch](https://pytorch.org/).